w3c/sync-media-pub/src/pages/explainer.md

 The formal historical precedent for the concept of SyncMedia is the [EPUB3 Media Overlays specification](http://www.idpf.org/epub/31/spec/epub-mediaoverlays.html) (digital publications with synchronized text-audio playback).

-EPUB3 Media Overlays itself can be seen as the "mainstream publishing" alternative to the [DAISY Digital Talking Book format](http://www.daisy.org/daisypedia/daisy-digital-talking-book), which is an accessible book format for people with print disabilities.</p>
+EPUB3 Media Overlays itself can be seen as the "mainstream publishing" alternative to the [DAISY Digital Talking Book format](http://www.daisy.org/daisypedia/daisy-digital-talking-book), which is an accessible book format for people with print disabilities.

-SyncMedia is the evolution of these concepts, optimized for the open web platform.
+SyncMedia is the evolution of these concepts, optimized for the open web platform, and expanded to incorporate additional media types.

+## Concepts

+A SyncMedia presentation is a linear timeline of external media objects.
+The timeline is arranged into parallel and sequential groupings of media references.
+Groupings carry semantic inflection via a `sync:role` property.

+Examples of SyncMedia use cases are:
+* HTML document synchronized with audio narration
+* Audio-only presentation, structured with SyncMedia to provide sentence-level previous/next controls
+* SVG synchronized with audio
+* Video synchronized with a transcript

+In each of these use cases, the presentation is composed of external media objects, organized into fragments, and synchronized on a timeline.

+Just like EPUB Media Overlays, Sync Media is based on [SMIL 3.0](https://www.w3.org/TR/REC-smil/smil30.html).
+It is designed to offer a lossless upgrade path for existing Media Overlays documents.

-## Technology selection
+## Technology Candidates

+The primary considerations when choosing a language to represent the concepts required for the [use cases](use-cases.html) were:
+* __Has declarative syntax__: As opposed to a purely scripted custom solution, a declarative syntax provides a more rigid framework for content that will be played on a variety of systems, and will persist in publisher and library collections for years to come.
+* __Supports nested structures__: Required for putting complex content (e.g. tables) in a subtree, out of the way of the main presentation, and offering users options for _escaping_.
+* External media references: The media objects in a SyncMedia presentation exist on their own and do not need to be duplicated in the presentation format.
+They just need to be referenced.

-Explains the candidates and considerations for each.
+That said, here are the candidates and how each fares regarding the requirements.

 ### SMIL
 [SMIL3](https://www.w3.org/TR/SMIL3/)

 #### Pros

-Successfully used in EPUB3 Media Overlays
+* Successfully used in EPUB3 Media Overlays
-Declarative syntax
+* Declarative syntax
-Supports nesting
+* Supports nesting

 #### Cons

-Verbose syntax
+* Never was broadly adopted
-WG is no longer active to propose changes to
+* WG is no longer active to propose changes to

 ### TTML2